BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

 ## Setting up the Class

-To set up our new class we first need to define a class.
-Let's call it `DataStore`.
+Let's set up the `DataStore` class.
 This class will need to keep track of where it's connecting, so let's set up a constructor we can use to assign the connection info:

 - The connection URL
 - The currently connected DB (if any)